-This romantic comedy is one I return to again,again, and (oh, yes)again.
+This romantic comedy is one which I return to again,again, and (oh, yes)again.
 Funny, poignant, romantic and very moving; this film is one of those rare ones that has something in it for everyone.

 Princess Ann(Audrey Hepburn)is the heir to her (never named) countries throne.
 During a state visit to Italy, Ann stops off in Rome.
 One night she sneaks out of the embassy she is staying in, desperate for a few hours of freedom.
 She is discovered by American reporter Joe Bradley(Gregory Peck)sleeping on a street bench, he takes her back to his apartment and it begins to dawn on him just who she is.
 Will he use her to create the story of his career or not?

 Gregory Peck is terrific as Joe Bradley, the reporter out for a story when he finds the runaway Princess Ann.
 At first he is only interested in her because of the story her presence would generate, but as he spends more time with her he finds himself wanting to protect her; the pair slowly realise they are falling in love, but can either of them give up the lives they at currently living(the answer to this may well surprise new viewers who think they know how it will end)Peck is at his most handsome and likeable here, and his performance is one of my favourites of his.